-Submit your visa (printout of eVisa, a digital copy is not accepted), boarding pass, confirmed return ticket, passport with 6 months minimum validity and proof of accommodation in Malaysia, once you arrive at the airport.
+Submit your visa (a printout of eVisa, a digital copy is not accepted), boarding pass, confirmed return ticket, passport with 6 months minimum validity and proof of accommodation in Malaysia, once you arrive at the airport.

 I’m a student travelling to Malaysia for my higher education can I work there?

 Yes, but there are certain conditions.
-As a student, you may work in jobs that require low skill level, such as in convenience stores, gas stations, restaurants, library etc. You cannot be employed in a company or work in a high-paying job when you are working in Malaysia.
+As a student, you may work in jobs that require low skill levels, such as convenience stores, gas stations, restaurants, libraries, etc. You cannot be employed in a company or work in a high-paying job when you are working in Malaysia.

 To apply for a student visa, you require the following documents: